folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/stripes-diku/Readme.md

 ### TENANT_ID

 The short name of the Tenant.
-Defaults to `mytenant`.
+Defaults to `diku`.

 ### OKAPI_URL